 Maskot/Getty Images

-MS occurs when there is damage to the myelin sheath that protects cells of the central nervous system (CNS), causing a disruption in nerve signaling to and from the brain.
+MS occurs when there is damage to the myelin sheath that protects cells of the central nervous system (CNS), which interferes with signals traveling in the brain, spinal cord, and optic nerve.
 This can result in widespread symptoms due to the involvement of different parts of the nervous system.

 MG occurs when the immune system’s antibodies attack the communication system between the nerves and muscles, leading to muscle weakness and fatigue.

-This article will examine the difference between MS and MG, including differences in their symptoms, causes, treatment, diagnosis, and outlook.
+This article will examine the differences between MS and MG, including their symptoms, causes, treatment, diagnosis, and outlook.

 Below is a general overview of MS in comparison with MG.